 This is a serious issue with financial consequences, including double taxation or legal action.
 PE risk doesn’t disappear if you work through a payroll provider or EOR.
 Always consult with a tax expert to evaluate your exposure.

 Tax authorities are more actively pursuing PE cases involving remote employees.
-Even home offices of key employees can trigger PE in some jurisdictions, so companies should conduct regular risk assessments, especially when expanding remote teams.
+Even home offices of key employees may contribute to PE risk in some jurisdictions, so companies should conduct regular risk assessments, especially when expanding remote teams.

 Protecting your intellectual property